 Queer City is a non-fictional book by Peter Ackroyd and is an insight into the queer history of London.
-The author splits and divides the history into specific parts of queer London up to the modern day, and starts with the language.
-During the course of the book, Ackroyd explores the origin of words like “gay” and “lesbian,” the author goes on an exploration of words associated with homosexuality.
+The author splits and divides the history into specific parts of queer London up to the modern-day, and starts with the language.
+During the book, Ackroyd explores the origin of words like “gay” and “lesbian,” the author goes on an exploration of words associated with homosexuality.

-In addition, I also love Ackroyds final statement in the book, ‘“This book is a celebration, as well as a history, of the continual and various human world maintained in its diversity despite persecution, condemnation and affliction.
+Besides, I also love Ackroyd’s final statement in the book, ‘“This book is a celebration, as well as a history, of the continual and various human world maintained in its diversity despite persecution, condemnation, and affliction.
 It represents the ultimate triumph of London.’
-These words at the back of the book is inspiring, and makes me proud of an aspect of queer history – plus its nice to learn about a part of history that isn’t Stonewall or the AIDS crisis (though the book does briefly touch on these two events later in the book).
+These words at the back of the book is inspiring, and makes me proud of an aspect of queer history – plus it’s nice to learn about a part of history that isn’t Stonewall or the AIDS crisis (though the book does briefly touch on these two events later in the book).

-Furthermore, I also like the chronological order of the book – .
-Obviously the nature of using existing evidence means that Ackroyd’s research will tend to be on incidents which moved over into public knowledge and these will most likely be court cases when something has gone wrong.
+Furthermore, I also like the chronological order of the book- Obviously, the nature of using existing evidence means that Ackroyd’s research will tend to be on incidents that moved over into public knowledge and these will most likely be court cases when something has gone wrong.
 There’s the odd surprising fact, however.
-He states that in terms of population, there were probably as many “gay bars” in 17th Century as in 21st Century London.
+He states that in terms of population, there were probably as many “gay bars” in the 17th Century as in 21st Century London.
 It also just makes sense that you would go in chronological order for a majority of the book (though the evidence may vary).

 Though I do understand why people would understand why people wouldn’t be thrilled by the title, especially since the word ‘queer’ has been used in a derogatory way in the past, but it has been reclaimed by some.
 Ackroyd also defends the use of the term queer as the word now commonly used by academics and “Queer Studies” appears in academia.
 I personally don’t mind the title, as well as the word ‘queer‘ because it is a part of our history – so I think it’s important to reclaim it.
 Again, I can understand why some may have a gripe with the term.

-This an academic look at the history of ‘queer theory’ and queer thought throughout history – something that I was introduced whilst studying for my Media A Level.
-This book explores identity politics and gender roles, as well as a number of other topics such as exclusion and privilege.
-It also explains how we came to view sex, gender and sexuality in the ways that we do; how these ideas get tangled up with our culture and our understanding of biology, psychology and sexology; and how these binary ideas are challenged by theories such as Judith Butler’s ‘Gender Trouble’ (1990).
+This an academic look at the history of ‘queer theory’ and queer thought throughout history – something that I was introduced whilst studying for my Media A-Level.
+This book explores identity politics and gender roles, as well as several other topics such as exclusion and privilege.
+It also explains how we came to view sex, gender, and sexuality in the ways that we do; how these ideas get tangled up with our culture and our understanding of biology, psychology and sexology; and how these binary ideas are challenged by theories such as Judith Butler’s ‘Gender Trouble’ (1990).

-That’s not to say I didn’t learn quite a bit from this book (e.g. I wasn’t aware of critical sexology), and I do appreciate it being written – I just aware that it could of been written better.
-This is because for a graphic novel, it didn’t exactly feel like one – I was kind of expecting it to be told in a more comic book like way, rather than like a standard textbook with illustrations with no colours.
+That’s not to say I didn’t learn quite a bit from this book (e.g. I wasn’t aware of critical sexology), and I do appreciate it being written – I just aware that it could have been written better.
+This is because, for a graphic novel, it didn’t exactly feel like one – I was kind of expecting it to be told in a more comic book-like way, rather than like a standard textbook with illustrations with no colors.
 That didn’t mean I put the book down completely though, it simply meant that it took me longer to read.

-It also would of been nice to get some personal accounts, or at least some discussions about the word queer and its connotations.
-I for one personally don’t mind the word queer, and though it’s not a word I identify with, it’s not something I find offensive (providing you’re part of the LGBTQ+ community and I know and trust you of course).
-So it would of been nice to see some differing opinions / thoughts on the word ‘queer’ and / or queer theory, Ash Hardell did in their book.
+It also would have been nice to get some personal accounts or at least some discussions about the word queer and its connotations.
+I for one personally don’t mind the word queer, and though it’s not a word I identify with, it’s not something I find offensive (providing your part of the LGBTQ+ community and I know and trust you of course).
+So it would have been nice to see some differing opinions/thoughts on the word ‘queer’ and/or queer theory, Ash Hardell did in their book.
 This was a nice added touch because it added a personal touch to the book, and is the biggest reason why I like the book.

-Furthermore, I would of liked to see more discussions about the word queer (or maybe labels in general?)
-There is also no discussion of these words with open arms, because it’s always interesting to have different perspectives.
+Furthermore, I would have liked to see more discussions about the word queer (or maybe labels in general?)
+There is also no discussion of these words with open arms because it’s always interesting to have different perspectives.
 A solution to this would be to have a few questions about what you think about the word ‘queer’, and what you feel about certain topics within a chapter.

-In addition, I would of like to see a quiz / check up page between each chapter.
-This would of made the book easier to understand, especially if you are just starting out with queer theory.
-Furthermore, and speaking of illustrations, I did appreciate the fact that illustrations were in the book – it would of been a lot more dull if it didn’t have any.
-But I’m going to compare it to Ash again – the illustrations has no colour.
-What I mean by this is that what I liked so much about Hardells book is the fact that each page / chapter had illustrated pictures with colours, as well as having a photograph.
+In addition, I would like to see a quiz/check-up page in each chapter.
+This would have made the book easier to understand, especially if you are just starting out with queer theory.
+Furthermore, and speaking of illustrations, I did appreciate the fact that illustrations were in the book – it would have been a lot more dull if it didn’t have any.
+But I’m going to compare it to Ash again – the illustrations have no color.
+What I mean by this is that what I liked so much about Hardells book is the fact that each page/chapter had illustrated pictures with colours, as well as having a photograph.

-I also had problems with specific pages within the book – for example, nn page 83, which talks about disrupting binary / sexuality / gender norms, there are three celebrities pictures (Miley Cyrus, Ruby Rose and Kristen Stewart).
+I also had problems with specific pages within the book – for example, on page 83, which talks about disrupting binary/sexuality/ gender norms, there are three celebrities pictures (Miley Cyrus, Ruby Rose and Kristen Stewart).
 I have nothing against these specific celebrities, but I believe that all of these women do identify as cisgender women (but please politely correct / inform me if I’m wrong).
 But there are no trans / nonbinary people involved – and non-binary people are mentioned until page 160+.
 I have a problem with this because it doesn’t allow for nonbinary individuals, for example, to talk about how they may disrupt the gender binary.

-Overall, I felt as though the book was to broad, and this could of been solved by possibly making it a series of books.
+Overall, I felt as though the book was too broad, and this could have been solved by possibly making it a series of books.
 But I did learn a lot from this book, but it was a chore to get through.

 Ash is pronoun-indifferent, meaning that they use any / all pronouns.

-I know that the book has Ashs old name on it – but I will referring to her as Ash.
+I know that the book has Ash’s old name on it – but I will refer to her as Ash.

-I’m so happy and proud that this book exists – I remember watching all of Ashs ABCs of LGBT+ videos on YouTube when I was a questioning bean, so I remember watching the first LGBT+ video around 2015 / 2016 – and instantly falling in love with Ashs personality and editing – so I felt that his personality really came across in her book.
-The book deals with identity, because the book has a number of voices – so I feel as though this is the perfect resource for anyone who wants to have a clearer understanding of gender, sexuality, and the terminology that helps individuals clarify those parts of themselves.
-This book is definitely a textbook, but a manageable one, and I did read it cover to cover, and absolutely loved it.
+I’m so happy and proud that this book exists – I remember watching all of Ash’s ABCs of LGBT+ videos on YouTube when I was a questioning bean, so I remember watching the first LGBT+ video around 2015 / 2016 – and instantly falling in love with Ash’s personality and editing – so I felt that his personality really came across in her book.
+The book deals with identity because the book has several voices – so I feel as though this is the perfect resource for anyone who wants to have a clearer understanding of gender, sexuality, and the terminology that helps individuals clarify those parts of themselves.
+This book is definitely a textbook, but a manageable one and I did read it cover to cover, and absolutely loved it.

 However, a gripe I have with this book is that if you read the cheat sheet at the beginning of the book, you’ve essentially read the book – the remaining 170 pages don’t elaborate enough on the terminology to warrant 170 more pages – but, I do understand that Ash wanted to get personal experiences for their book, so this gripe is somewhat minor.

-In addition, half the book explores gender, and the other half explores sexuality by giving overviews of both a – this gives you the ability to learn from scratch, or to bulk up on terms that you’ve already encountered.
+Besides, half the book explores gender, and the other half explores sexuality by giving overviews of both a – this gives you the ability to learn from scratch or to bulk up on terms that you’ve already encountered.
 I definitely felt as though I was exploring different parts of my identity when reading this book – as I came across the terms ‘diamoric‘ and ‘transmasculine‘ because of this book.

-I also love all of the illustrations this book has – like I mentioned, this is a textbook book, but with the addition of illustrations and photograph which makes the book visually nice to look at.
-Despite the fact that this is a convention of many textbook, the illustrations give the book so much added charm to the book.
+I also love all of the illustrations this book has – like I mentioned, this is a textbook book, but with the addition of illustrations and photographs which makes the book visually nice to look at.
+Although this is a convention of many textbooks, the illustrations give the book so much added charm to the book.

 This idea of fame is the strongest subtext that this book has, and the only one I could find – after her friend Andy uploads the video of April and the Carl, April becomes an overnight celebrity, with her video gaining millions of views on YouTube.
-This causes her to develop a public persona due to the fact that that the video brings her the fame she never knew she needed.
+This causes her to develop a public persona because the video brings her the fame she never knew she needed.

 Which leads me nicely to my next point – the two major themes.
-This is definitely an “ideas books,” as it deals with the internet age.
-Therefore, the first major theme of the novel is the theme of social media and internet fame, which is proactively explored in Greens book – this makes it a new age story, and involves a number of modern technologies (e.g. Wikipedia, YouTube and Twitter).
+This is definitely an “idea books,” as it deals with the internet age.
+Therefore, the first major theme of the novel is the theme of social media and internet fame, which is proactively explored in Greens book – this makes it a new-age story, and involves several modern technologies (e.g. Wikipedia, YouTube, and Twitter).
 Combined with the sci-fi elements, it suggests that the internet has reached such a strong degree that communication with supposedly extra-terrestrial life only needs a slight extension of the internet.
-As with any large online presence, hate will arise, and one militant group, known as “The Defenders”, claim that the Carl statues represent something that is dangerous and are formidable intruders.
+As with any large online presence, hate will arise, and one militant group, known as “The Defenders”, claim that the Carl statues represent something dangerous and are formidable intruders.